statamic/docs/content/collections/docs/git-integration.md

 ---
 title: 'Git Integration'
-intro: 'Enabling Git integration in Statamic is like having Spock in your _enterprise_, listening for content changes with those large handsome ears.
-You won''t find anyone more _committed_!'
+intro: Statamic can automate your version control workflow with Git.
+It can automatically commit and push content as it's changed, schedule commits, or allow users to commit and push changes from the control panel without having to understand how git works.
-stage: 4
+stage: 5
 id: c095fb87-4c02-462c-9e6f-dfe0b6889248
 ---
 ## Overview

-When enabled, Statamic can help automate your Git workflow in production.
-It can help you automatically commit and push content as it's changed, schedule commits, or allow control panel users to manually trigger commits without having to understand git.
+Enabling Statamic's Git integration is like having Spock in your enterprise, listening for content changes with those large handsome ears.
+You won't find anyone more committed. 🖖

+> This feature is the evolution of Statamic v2's [Spock addon](https://github.com/statamic/).

 <figure>
     <img src="/img/git-utility.png" alt="Git utility allowing user to manually trigger commits from control panel">